acpadua/pycelle/README.md

 ### Run

 Pycelle is intended to be used with docker.
-You can choose one of these two methods do run the container.
+You can choose one of these two methods to run the container.

 #### Method 1